 British Airways Visa Signature® Card

 Frequent fliers willing to buck the trends of flexible redemption options can lock in some substantial rewards from Chase and British Airways.
 Promotional sign-up offers have included enough Avios (50,000 bonus Avios after making $2,000 in purchases within first three months of new account) to cover a round-trip flight (minus required taxes and airport fees).
 Along with 2.5 Avios per dollar spent on British Airways purchases, cardholders can score an annual Travel Together ticket after spending more than $30,000 in purchases on the card in a single year.
 Cardholders must still pay taxes and fees out of pocket, but that perk can be worth thousands of dollars when redeemed for a first-class ticket on a long-haul flight.

 Citi® Hilton HHonors™ Visa Signature® Card

-This card, which charges no annual fee, posts an extra 6 Hilton HHonors points per dollar spent at participating hotels and resorts within the Hilton HHonors portfolio.
+This card, which charges no annual fee, posts 6 Hilton HHonors points per dollar spent at participating hotels and resorts within the Hilton HHonors portfolio.
 With a wide range of eligible brands in convenient locations throughout the world, it's easy to earn and redeem this card's rewards points.
 Automatic Silver status and a fast track to Gold status (after four stays within your first 90 days of cardmembership) can unlock even more value during hotel stays, such as access to automatic upgrades, late check-outs, free wireless Internet access, and other bonus amenities.
 Sign-up bonuses for first-time Citi cardholders have included enough Hilton HHonors rewards points to cover a night's stay in many of the Hilton chain's most popular locations.